Colmar Pocket: Allied reinforcements

-Noting the difficult progress of all Allied units against German resistance in the Colmar Pocket, General de Lattre requested reinforcements from the U.S. 6th Army Group.
-Concurring, General Devers subordinated the Headquarters of the U.S. XXI Corps to the French First Army.
+Noting the difficult progress of all Allied units against German resistance in the Colmar Pocket, de Lattre requested reinforcements from the U.S. 6th Army Group.
+Concurring, Devers subordinated the Headquarters of the U.S. XXI Corps to the French First Army.
 General Milburn's XXI Corps took up position between the two French corps on 28 January and assumed command of the U.S. 3rd and 28th Infantry Divisions.
 Two additional U.S. divisions were also assigned to the XXI Corps - the U.S. 75th Infantry Division and the U.S. 12th Armored Division.
 Finally, the French 5th Armored Division, 1st Parachute Regiment, and 1st Choc (commando) Battalion were placed under XXI Corps' command.
 The XXI Corps was given the mission of capturing the city of Colmar and driving on the bridge at Breisach.

 For their part, the German high command misread the Allied objectives, believing the Allied assault to be a general pressure along the front designed to induce collapse at any given point.
-Hitler had agreed to a partial withdrawal in the north (the Erstein salient) during the night of 28 January but forbade a general withdrawal over the Rhine.
+Hitler had agreed to a partial withdrawal in the north (the Erstein salient) during the night of 28 January, but forbade a general withdrawal over the Rhine.
 German outposts in the Vosges Mountains were pulled back, but the confusion of the withdrawal and the pressures of the battlefield resulted in many units becoming mixed with one another.
 While this did not affect the numbers available for combat, it did lower the defensive cohesion of the German units.
 On 29 January, Heeresgruppe Oberrhein was dissolved as a headquarters, and the units in the Colmar Pocket were again subordinated to Heeresgruppe G (Army Group G), under the command of SS-Obergruppenführer Paul Hausser.